mdalai/kvstore/rust-2/README.md

     - `get(key: &str) -> Option<&String>`: Retrieves the value for a given key.

 - **CLI**:
   - Takes a file path as a command-line argument to initialize the key-value store.
+If provide `-b/--binary` as arg, will save file in binary format.
   - Demonstrates the usage of the `set` and `get` methods.